 Our programs are designed to support the educational goals of teachers and students of all grade levels, from pre-school through high school and college.
 Our educators work together with teachers to create tours and workshops that address specific classroom needs.
 Self-guided tours are offered as options.

-To schedule a school program download and fill out the School Tour Request Form and email to firstname.lastname@example.org, or call 360.778.8960.
-Please allow at least two weeks advance notice.
+To schedule a school program email firstname.lastname@example.org.
+Please allow at least three weeks advance notice.

 Lightcatcher Green Building Tour

 Explore the ‘green’ aspects of our Lightcatcher building and learn about the environmental benefits of ‘living roofs,’ rain gardens, and pervious pavement.
 Discover how we use rainwater runoff to flush our toilets!
 Find out how our ‘lightcatcher wall’ regulates heat and light, saving in energy and utility costs.
 You’ll also learn about Low Impact Development and LEED certification.

 People of the Sea and Cedar Tour and Workshop

 This unique, two-part, one-hour long program introduces students to Northwest Coast Native art, history, and culture.
 A guided tour of the exhibition, entitled, People of the Sea and Cedar: A Journey Through the History and Cultures of the Tribes of the Northwest Coast is followed by hands-on exploration of various traditional materials, tools, and technologies essential to everyday life.
 Students learn the cultural importance of gathering, processing, and weaving with wool and cedar, rope-and basket-making methods, woodworking techniques for mask-making and canoe building, cooking in bentwood boxes, and more.
 The program supports Washington State educational curriculum for grades 4 and 5.